grese/rolling-ball/README.md

 The DeviceOrientation and DeviceMotion APIs require HTTPS to work in safari mobile.
 So, it'll be necessary to setup an HTTPS certificate using the following:

-- `openssl req -nodes -new -x509 -keyout secret/server.key -out secret/server.cert`
+- `openssl req -nodes -new -x509 -keyout secret/server.key -out secret/server.cert -subj "/C=US"`
-  - Enter at least a country (you can leave the rest blank or fill it in if you wish)

 ### Install ###